-In cases requiring severe student discipline, such as long-term suspension for misconduct, the university is obligated to adhere to the procedural requirements of due process of law.
+In cases requiring severe student discipline, such as long-term suspension for misconduct, the university is obligated to adhere to the procedural requirements of Due process.
 The requirements do not demand an inflexible legal procedure for all such cases.
-However, three minimal requirements apply, growing out of fairness implicit in the procedural due process.
+However, three minimal requirements apply, growing out of fairness implicit in the procedural due process:

-- The opportunity to present a defense against the allegations filed against the accused student
+- The opportunity to present a defense against the allegations filed against the respondent

 - The right to present any evidence on his/her behalf including witnesses, written statements and documentation

 - The right to be found responsible or not responsible solely on the evidence presented at the hearing